-What is a Secular Invocation?
+What is a Humanist Invocation?

 Where Are These Invocations Held?

 Generally, invocations are performed before important public events.
-These events can include the inauguration of a public official, the start of a public meeting, etc. They are widely performed during government proceedings, but unfortunately they tend to be overwhelmingly religious.
+These events can include the inauguration of a public official, the start of a public meeting, etc. They are widely performed during government proceedings, but unfortunately they tend to be overwhelmingly sectarian and theistic.
 While they are normally required to be non-denominational, that alone doesn’t ensure that it is applicable to all, especially since non-denominational invocations still tend to invoke supernatural entities.
 For public, government events, it makes sense to go one step further towards secular invocations.